 By Ken Lynch

 HIPAA stands for Health Insurance Portability and Accountability Act, and was enacted to define parameters for securing people’s health information.
-This legislation stipulated the kind of information that should be protected, along with specific parameters that establish HIPAA compliance.
+This legislation stipulated the kind of information that should be protected, along with specific parameters that establish compliance with HIPAA requirements.

 Simply put, many different types of businesses need HIPAA compliance when coming in contact — both directly and indirectly — with health information.

-HIPAA compliance includes meeting necessary safeguard provisions, carrying out a risk assessment, and implementing a continuous risk management process.
+Compliance includes meeting the necessary provisions of HIPAA safeguards, carrying out a risk assessment, and implementing a continuous risk management process.

 HIPAA was initially established in 1996 to protect the personal health information of people who were moving from one job to another.
 Because employers and many other businesses handle sensitive healthcare data, the need to keep this data secure at all times was apparent early on.

-HIPAA eventually evolved into a security rule that covers the access, communication, and storage of healthcare data.
+These HIPAA safeguards eventually evolved into a Security Rule that covers the access, communication, and storage of healthcare data.
 The law specifically defined Personal Healthcare Information (PHI) as any information concerning the health status, provision of healthcare services, and payment for such services that can be linked to an individual.

-HIPAA requires that any entities handling PHI become compliant in the areas of:
+The HIPAA Security Rule requires that any entities handling PHI become compliant in the areas of: